Using fixed-width entries for terms is clearly wasteful. The

 the fixed-width scheme.
 Also, we have no way of storing terms with

-more than 20 characters like
+more than twenty characters like

 hydrochlorofluorocarbons